ShaktiTaneja/Data-Analyst-Nanodegree-Udacity/README.md

 # Projects
-This repository contains all simple projects built.
+This repository contains all projects built for completion of the Nanodegree.